ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 It also sometimes inserts a character at the start of a patttern element to identify what kind of element it is.
 E.g., an equal sign before a comparison token or an asterisk before a word that has wildcard spelling.

+# Byte-oriented languages

+While CS is itself a scripting language, it embeds a couple of other small languages (other than JavaScript) within it.

+The POS tagger has 2 mini-languages: one for removing implausible possible pos-tags from words and one for marking POS-tags of words based on idiomatic features.
+The latter is source in the RAWDICT file conditionalIdioms.txt and the former has source files in the folder LIVEDATA/ENGLISH/POS with interpretation code in englishTagger.cpp via the function ApplyRules.

+The query system has its own mini-language for defining fact queries.
+Data is in LIVEDATA/SYSTEM/queries.txt and scripters can define their own.
+Execution occurs in infer.cpp .

 # Multiple Bots